Kraisie/SeriesTracker/README.md

 ## Think-Abouts
 * Beautify some scenes
+* Center new scenes in the middle of the main menu
+* Change the numeric value of the `userState` to something more obvious
+    * That will require support for a change of the json file

 ## Bugs with no solution yet
 * CSS errors (`java.lang.String cannot be cast to javafx.scene.paint.Color' while converting value for '-fx-background-color' from rule '*.scroll-bar:vertical' in stylesheet jar:file:/usr/lib/jvm/java-8-openjdk-amd64/jre/lib/ext/jfxrt.jar!/com/sun/javafx/scene/control/skin/modena/modena.bss`)